namnh68/Debugging_Openstack_with_Pycharm-Pro5/README.md

 -----

-In this archive, I will guide configuration to debug Neutron project by Pycharm-Pro5 .
+In this archive, I will guide configuration to debug Neutron project by Pycharm 5 professional .
 And configuration with other projects are similar to Neutron project.

 #### Step 1: Setup environment